ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

     1. No treatments for frozen variables or missing values;
     1. With conversion to standard measurement units.
 * Regarding labeling:
-    1. Historical events are mapped in a Tracking System, which ensures accessibility and traceability for labelers (experts from Petrobras);
+    1. Historical events are mapped in a Tracking System, which ensures accessibility and traceability for labelers (experts from Petrobras and its partners);
     1. Based on these records, a Labeler carry out the labeling process using a Petrobras' Web Tool developed exclusively for labeling and exporting real data to the 3W Dataset;
     1. An expert committee (Validator) reviews labeling already carried out to suggest potential adjustments and ultimately validates the assigned labels;
     1. A Curator (3W Dataset specialist) finalizes the process by updating the tool to mark the validated events (Instances) as labeled, thereby enabling them to be exported and included in the 3W Dataset;